Emiliano Zapata, Morelos: Prehispanic History

 Oral tradition states that the founders of Tzacualpan were originally from Tepoztlán, Tejalpa, and Xitepeptl (both in modern Jiutepec).
 It is said that an ambitious peasant fell in love with a royal princess, much to the rage of her father.
 The young man was forced to pay high tributes and he was forced to move elsewhere, finally settling on a plain between a bald hill and a hill of the gods.
 With time this area became a part of a powerful lord who fought against the Lord of Cuauhnahuac in 1389.

 Colonial Period

 After the conquest in 1521, Hernán Cortés was named Marqués de Oaxaca; his lands included present-day Morelos.
 In 1534 the territory of Morelos fell under the jurisdiction of the Province of Mexico City.
-The territory that today makes up the modern municipality of Emiliano Zapata was known as Tzacualpan, and the Spanish added the name San Francisoo.
+The territory that today makes up the modern municipality of Emiliano Zapata was known as Tzacualpan, and the Spanish added the name San Francisco.
 Since it was near the Franciscan monastery of Santiago de Xiutepec, this area came to be called San Francisco Tzacualpan.
 Don Pedro Cortés, 4th Marquess of the Valley of Oaxaca, founded the hacienda of San Vicente Tzacualpan at that time.

 In 1618 Diego de Alarcón was granted 170 ha of land, where he established a rich sugar cane hacienda.
 This became the center of the town.